Evernight/lazy-beancount/README.md

 Assuming you have docker installed,

 Build the image:

     docker build . -t lazy-beancount

 Run with local path and port attached to image:

     docker run -it -v $PWD:/workspace -p 8080:8080 lazy-beancount

+Currently this will take longer to install, also won't support all the features.
+Hovewer, in future docker setup should make everything actually much simpler.